-We receive up to several calls a day from people who may have found an American chestnut tree.
+We receive several calls a day from people who may have found an American chestnut tree.
 This is great!
 It means you are interested and paying attention, you know what you are looking for, and you know we are here.

 Due to low staff numbers and high volumes of American chestnut sightings, we are unable to travel to your location to identify trees.

 If you think you may have found an American chestnut, here is what we ask of you: